Race preview

 Favourites

-Decathlon CMA CGM could also be motivated to ride for Felix Gall.
-He looked super good on Blockhaus and looked to be closing in on Vingegaard in the final kilometre.
-This stellar performance could be the exact confidence boost and motivator the Austrian needs to go for the stage win.
+Decathlon CMA CGM could also be tempted to ride for Felix Gall.
+The Austrian was one of the revelations of the Blockhaus, where he appeared to be closing in on Vingegaard in the final kilometre.
+That performance may have given him the confidence, and the motivation, to target the stage win here.

-With Enric Mas out of the GC, stage hunting is all that's left for the Movistar Team.
-Their best card for that looks to be Javier Romo for the moment.
+With Enric Mas out of the GC picture, stage hunting is now the only real objective left for Movistar Team.
+Their best card at this point looks to be Javier Romo.

-Other riders to watch include Afonso Eulálio (Bahrain-Victorious), Aleksandr Vlasov (Red Bull-Bora-hansgrohe), Lennert Van Eetvelt (Lotto Intermarché), Gianmarco Garofoli (Soudal Quick-Step), and Josh Kench (Groupama-FDJ United)
+Other riders to watch include Aleksandr Vlasov (Red Bull-Bora-hansgrohe), Lennert Van Eetvelt (Lotto-Intermarché), Gianmarco Garofoli (Soudal Quick-Step), and Josh Kench (Groupama-FDJ United).

 Domestique Stars